ChiriVulpes/soulus/README.md

 ![Sledgehammer](./preview/sledgehammer.png)

 The Sledgehammer is used to smash materials.
 It is only used as a crafting ingredient, and currently only comes in iron.
-Using it as a weapon and more materials for it are planned.